 A broken tibia stabilized with a metal nail in the center canal and four horizontal screws.

-- Use of tobacco or nicotine in any form Smoking, chewing tobacco, and use of nicotine gum or patches significantly inhibit bone healing and increase the chance of a nonunion
+- Use of tobacco or nicotine in any form (smoking, chewing tobacco, and use of nicotine gum or patches) inhibits bone healing and increase the chance of a nonunion

 - Older age

 - Severe anemia

 - Medications including anti-inflammatory drugs such as aspirin, ibuprofen, and prednisone.
 The physician and patient should always discuss the risks and benefits of using these medications during fracture healing

 - A complicated break that is open or compound

 Nonunions are more likely to happen if the injured bone has a limited blood supply.

 - Some bones, such as toe bones, have inherent stability and excellent blood supply.
 They can be expected to heal with minimal treatment.

 - Some bones, such as the upper thighbone (femoral head and neck) and small wrist bone (scaphoid), have a limited blood supply.
 The blood supply can be destroyed when these bones are broken.